Football: England take step in the right direction against Italy

 An inconvenience three days before the new Premier League season, a meaningless distraction, a pain.

-over a similarly youthful Italy side felt like a step in the right direction, a chink of light after the gloom of Euro 2012.
+And yet England's 2-1 victory over a similarly youthful Italy side felt like a step in the right direction, a chink of light after the gloom of Euro 2012.

 There were promising debuts from Tom Cleverley, Ryan Bertrand, Jake Livermore and the two goalkeepers, Jack Butland and John Ruddy.